leggedrobotics/elevation_mapping_cupy/README.md

 ## Overview

-This is a ros package of elevation mapping on GPU.
-Code are written in python and uses cupy for GPU calculation.
+This is a ROS package for elevation mapping on GPU.
+The elevation mapping code is written in python and uses cupy for GPU computation.
+The plane segmentation is done independently and runs on CPU.
 ![screenshot](doc/main_repo.png)

-\* plane segmentation is coming soon.

 ## Citing